 COOKIE RECIPE: For a cookie recipe and rolling and baking video CLICK HERE - this recipe can be doubled in a KitchenAid Mixer.

 The footie pajama cutter might be on my list of top 5 favorite cutters.
 And with the mini blooms stencil, I'm just swooning.
-To add the details, I did use two specialty tips, #301 for the 'zipper' and collar and a tip #44 for the cuff and snap cover.
+To add the details, I did use a tip #44 for the cuff and snap cover.
 So quick and perfect to finish this cookie.